 Heat oven to 375°F and grease the baking sheet or spray with non stick cooking spray.

-Remove cinnamon rolls from can and the container of icing.
+Remove the cinnamon roll dough from the can and the container of icing.
 Set the container of icing to the side.

-Arrange 6 whole cinnamon rolls in triangle in the center of the baking sheet.
+Arrange 6 whole cinnamon rolls in a triangle Christmas tree shape in the center of the baking sheet.
 Next place one cinnamon roll at the bottom for the Christmas tree stump.

 Bake at 375°F. for 13 to 19 minutes or until deep golden brown.